dianagudu/gks2015-ceph/README.md

 On your personal laptop, you will only need:

-* an ssh client to connect to the VMs - if you're using Linux or Mac, this is already installed; on Winows, I would recommend [PuTTY](http://www.putty.org/).
+* an ssh client to connect to the VMs - if you're using Linux or Mac, this is already installed; on Windows, I would recommend [PuTTY](http://www.putty.org/).
 * a web browser to access the course material on [github](https://github.com/dianagudu/gks2015-ceph).